busymachines-labs/busylabs-2018/lab_09_web_sec_101/README.md

 The content-security-policy allows us to instruct the browser (if supported), how it should treat dynamic resources.

 Our attack vector consists of:
-* A css and a js resource
+* A 'malicious' css and a js resource injected via cdn
 * An img with an 'onerror' event
 * An inline script
 ### Resources